Efflorescence

 • Joint material failure

-• Environmental factors and climatic conditions, such as high humidity, heavy rainfall, or frequent freeze-thaw cycles.
+• Environmental factors and climatic conditions include high humidity, heavy rainfall, and frequent freeze-thaw cycles.

-While it is difficult to completely prevent efflorescence, good site practice will help to minimize the occurrence.
+While it is difficult to completely prevent salt efflorescence, good site practice will help to minimise the occurrence.

 How to remove efflorescence

 • Scrub the affected area with a wet sponge or brush and plain water.
-Always be sure to rinse thoroughly, if you leave dissolved salts on the surface, they’ll return as new efflorescence.
+Always rinse thoroughly; if you leave dissolved salts on the surface, they’ll return with new efflorescence.

 • Watch out for clay.
-Clay naturally has a high salt content, therefore removing efflorescence in this way is often only a temporary solution – wet weather can bring salt back to the surface again.
+Clay naturally has a high salt content, so removing efflorescence in this way is often only a temporary solution—wet weather can bring salt back to the surface again.

 If efflorescence is causing you problems, contact us for expert advice.